 Another very simple campaign that any business can very easily set up, and any user can very easily take part in.

 This campaign was encouraged by introducing an element of competition into the proceedings – users whose posts were selected to be featured on the Hootsuite Instagram account were given a prize.
 A great way to ensure that your following gets involved.

 When telecoms company Three launched its Sing It Kitty advert – featuring a young girl riding a bicycle whilst mouthing the words to Starship’s “We Built This City’ – it did so with a great user-generated content marketing twist.

 Consumers could either head over to the Sing It Kitty website (now defunct) or use a mobile application to upload a picture of themselves, which would then be used in a custom-made version of the advert.
 Naturally, this encouraged users to share the video on social media more than the standard version of the ad.

 (Image source: stinkstudios.com)

-It’s of course a bit of a silly idea – but that’s the point of it.
+This is a silly and fun idea, but that’s the whole point of it.
 Three knows, as the ad states, that “We all need silly stuff”, and so the company created a user-generated content marketing campaign in celebration.